LEARNING Cantonese is ‘4’ Every ‘1’!

 LISTEN!
 Learning Cantonese Chinese doesn’t have to be boring, tedious and hard.
+Anyone can do it!
 Let me debunk all these myths and negativity for you!

-With a conducive learning environment; a friendly, experienced and knowledgeable teacher; a well-structured curriculum and textbooks; and – the involvement of the students (the most important!), learning Cantonese can be a piece of cake!
+With an empathic, experienced and knowledgeable teacher; a well-structured curriculum and textbooks; and – the involvement of the students (the most important!), learning Cantonese can be a piece of cake!

 I have been instilling fun, laughter – and the right frame of mind as well as discipline into my Cantonese classroom since 2004.
 I make systematic language learning a pleasant, fruitful and accessible experience for everyone.

 Direct approach is the method I use in teaching, where only the target language (in this case, Cantonese Chinese) is spoken in class, since the first lesson.

 My pedagogy is strongly, but not exclusively, informed by theories and practice of psychology – including counselling (for cultivating core conditions for growth from Rogerian therapy); developmental psychology (for identifying Zone of Proximal Development of language learners); cognitive psychology (for creating teaching materials optimising for memory retention); personality psychology (for understanding learners’ information processing preference(s)) and educational psychology (for pedagogical approaches).